-Val d'Isere's record of snowfall is exceptional.
+Val d'Isère's record of snowfall is exceptional.
 Whilst benefiting from the same Atlantic depressions as other French resorts, it often receives heavy falls of snow from the Mediterranean low pressures which dump their snow on the Italian Alps.
 The snow coverage tends to be one of the best in Europe and conditions normally facilitate good skiing right to the end of the season at the beginning of May.

-Originally a small alpine farming village, Val d'Isere has developed into a modern alpine resort whilst maintaining its village feel and sense of tradition.
-The old town of Val d'Isere consists of charming stone and wooden clad chalets, shops and hotels, centred around a buzzing high street.
-Sadly there are some "interesting" apartment creations and designs left over from the 1970's dotted around the village, but recent legislation on building regulations and greater emphasis on traditional chalet-style renovations to existing buildings means that the traditional Savoyard architecture has made a comeback.
+Originally a small farming village, Val d'Isere has developed into a modern Alpine resort while maintaining its village feel and sense of tradition.
+The old town of Val d'Isère consists of charming stone and wooden-clad chalets, shops and hotels, centred around a buzzing high street with a number of small hamlets on its outskirts, namely Le Cret, Le Joseray, Le Chatelard, La Legettaz and Le Laisinant.

 Latest news, reviews & events in Val d'Isere